Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence: Back to the Main Questions: How Does (and Will) AI Affect Sciences?

 \item \textbf{Extrapolation}: This scenario arises when we possess a limited number of samples from a specific (often rare) regime of interest, but we have an abundance of data from other regimes.
 In such cases, the integration of physics into AI becomes invaluable, especially when we anticipate that both distinct regimes are governed by the same or similar equations.
 Effective extrapolation with AI is most promising when there is confidence that the equations governing high-data and low-data regimes align or bear similarities.
 Additionally, shared symmetries or constraints between these regimes further enhance the effectiveness of extrapolation.

 \item \textbf{Understanding via Reduced Modeling}: Consider the aforementioned curse of dimensionality, a concern in many physical disciplines heavily reliant on computations.
 Even when we have an equation believed to be universal and accurate for various phenomena, such as the Navier-Stokes equation in fluid mechanics, running it in challenging cases, like at high Reynolds numbers, becomes prohibitively expensive.
 This is where model reduction comes into play.
-We postulate reduced models with significantly fewer degrees of freedom (for example changing from PDE to ODE), but this introduces a multitude of options for specifying these reduced models, laden with uncertainty.
-Here's where physical hypotheses come handy.
+We postulate reduced models with significantly fewer degrees of freedom (for example changing from { Partial Differential Equations (PDE) to Ordinary Differential Equations (ODE)}), but this introduces a multitude of options for specifying these reduced models, laden with uncertainty.
+Here's where physical hypotheses { become} handy.
 We discuss hypotheses that can be parameterized in terms of physically meaningful parameters (as mentioned earlier).
 Alternatively, we can use Neural Networks and other AI tools to express degrees of freedom about which we have limited knowledge. \end{enumerate} Importantly, all of the above relies on data we can absolutely trust -- the so-called Ground Truth (GT) data.

-Traditional high-resolution numerical simulations which are abundant in physics-intensive disciplines, such as Direct Numerical Simulations (DNS) commonly used in turbulence research, can serve as this GT data.
+{ The term GT in this manuscript refers to the high-fidelity data used for training and validating AI models.
+In the context of turbulence simulations discussed in Section \ref{sec:turb}, GT typically consists of high-fidelity Direct Numerical Simulation (DNS) data.
+For diffusion models, discussed in Section \ref{sec:stat-mech-to-AI}, GT refers to the ensemble of real (not synthetic) images that the model aims to replicate.
+It is important to note that while GT data is considered a standard reference, it may contain errors due to numerical approximations or human factors.
+These errors can affect the training and performance of AI models.
+Acknowledging and modeling these errors is crucial for improving the robustness of AI methods.
+Traditional approaches in AI and ML, such as Graphical Models, have been employed to account for errors and uncertainties in the data (notably to de-noise images, see e.g., \cite{koller2009probabilistic}), and similar methods can be extended to modern AI techniques.}

 We conclude this subsection by offering a nuanced perspective to differentiate between equations-informed and the broader concept of physics- or quantitative science-informed approaches.
 The distinction, elaborated upon on example of turbulence with references and a detailed discussion in Section \ref{sec:turb}, hinges on the realization that often physics transcends (or starts beyond) equations.
 The physics may manifest itself through conservation laws, relational constructs, or as a reduction to low-dimensional manifold representing essential degrees of freedom.
 An in-depth exploration of this equations-free Physics-Informed AI is presented in Section \ref{sec:Eulerian}.
 Furthermore, physical equations often contain phenomenological elements marked by interpretative but indeterminate parameters or by deterministic and stochastic functions of significant uncertainty.
 This phenomenology-based Physics-Informed AI is discussed in Sections \ref{sec:VG} and \ref{sec:multi}, illustrating how these concepts are integrated within AI methodologies.